WDscholia/scholia/PULL_REQUEST_TEMPLATE.md

     * [ ]  I have made corresponding changes to the documentation
 * [ ]  This change requires new dependencies (please list)

-if you make changes to the python code
+*If you make changes to the Python code*

-* [ ]  my code passes [tox](https://tox.readthedocs.io/en/latest/) check, you can receive warnings about tests, documentation or both
+* [ ]  my code passes [tox](https://tox.readthedocs.io/en/latest/) check, I can receive warnings about tests, documentation or both

 ### Testing
 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Please also list any relevant details for your test configuration.

 * Test A
 * Test B